-Term: no specific time limit
+Term: no specific time limit.

 Qualifications: For hospitals and rehab centers, it is suggested that one of the Meeting Volunteers have at least six months of current and continuous sobriety and that the other volunteer has at least one year.
 For correctional facilities, the suggested sobriety requirement is two years of current and continuous sobriety, plus previous H&I experience.
 For Major Institution volunteers, previous Corrections experience is recommended.
+All Meeting Volunteers must attend an Orientation as conducted by the Area Committee or the appropriate Facility Coordinator.

-- Conducts the A.A. meeting in a specific facility, at an appointed date and time.
-In some cases, the volunteers will bring in a guest speaker. - 2.
-In the event that the volunteer is unable to attend a scheduled meeting, is responsible for finding a substitute volunteer from the meeting roster. - 3.
+- 1. Conducts the A.A. meeting in a specific facility, at an appointed date and time.
+In some cases, the volunteers will bring in a guest speaker. - In the event that the volunteer is unable to attend a scheduled meeting, is responsible for finding a substitute volunteer from the meeting roster. - 3.
 Has a full working knowledge of the rules governing the specific facility regarding visitors and should be thoroughly familiar with the guidelines of this committee.
 Thoroughly informs guest speakers and visitors of such and will not hesitate to inquire if there is any reason why a particular person should not enter the facility. - 4.
-Ensures that adequate H&I literature is available for the meeting. - 5.
-Does not replace him/herself but may suggest a replacement to the Meeting Coordinator.
+Ensures that adequate H&I literature is available for the meeting. - Does not replace him/herself but may suggest a replacement to the Meeting Coordinator.